 Tracing Your Ancestors in the National Archives Bevan, A., The National Archives, 2006 VREF 929.342 BEVA

-This publication of the British National Archives provides comprehensive information on its records collection and how the data can be accessed, including detailed guidance on the use of the archives extensive websites and catalogues.
+This publication of the British National Archives provides comprehensive information on the collection of its records and how the data can be accessed, including detailed guidance on the use of the archive's extensive websites and catalogs.

 Genealogical Resources in English Repositories Moulton, J. W., Hampton House, 1988 VREF 929.342 MOUL

 This volume provides information on resources in the key repositories of England, categorizing manuscript records and other materials according to content and dates.
 It indicates the sources most likely to contain information within a given time period.

 Genealogical Research in England’s Public Record Office: A Guide for North Americans

 Reid, J. P., Genealogical Publishing Co., Inc., 1996 VREF 929.342 REID